Alihassan7212/RL-based-thermal-comfort-control/README.md

 5. Make good use of mathpix before its subscription ends
 6. Presentation for nust
 7. scrobook
+8. have to write my own comments on all the award functions that are in the literature

 # Problems
 1. Wheels error on Laptop